 - Hot Epsom Salt (available at any pharmacy)

 This can be applied in several ways.
 My preference is to put a layer of dampened salt on the skin about half an inch thick and then simply let it set for 30-60 minutes.
 However, you can also moisten the salt and lightly massage it into the skin for 2-3 minutes.
 A cloth soaked in vinegar can be applied to the skin, with hot packs of salt laid on top (in cloth bags).
 So, just try whichever methods you prefer to see which is most effective for you, or for that particular injury.

 Back in the day, and once upon a time, my mother was married to her first husband.
 He was a welder.
 Now, I never realized, but welders can get burned simply by being near to that much heat.
 Something else I never realized was that their eyes are not immune to this.
 So, when, on occasion, Jim would burn his eyes, Mom would cut up one of whatever type of potato they had in the house into slices.
 Jim would close his eyes and lay (as we girls like to do with cucumbers) with them on his eyes for maybe 20 minutes.
 Doing this seemed to really help his eyes from itching, redness, and the pain that came from actual burns.

-Salves, tinctures, and random homemade remedies – not bad for a day’s work!
+Salves, tinctures, and random homemade remedies – not bad for a day’s work doctoring on the homestead!
 I hope that you find this information useful.
-When I use any of these, I certainly am able to feel better about the quality of ingredient being put onto my skin.
+When I use any of these, I certainly am able to feel better about the quality of the ingredients being put onto my skin.
 This is particularly important since we absorb about 60% of what goes on our skin.
 I enjoy being able to pronounce everything I am absorbing!
 However, please remember, these are not substitutions for a doctor’s care when needed, and, if in doubt, it is always better to ere on the side of caution when it comes to your health.
 Homemade remedies are just that, and while useful, we must still take care to seek professional advice when needed.